sonata-project/SonataFormatterBundle/docs/index.rst

 Formatter Bundle
 ================

-The ``SonataFormatterBundle`` provides text helpers to format text.
+The ``SonataFormatterBundle`` provides text helpers that will help you produce html from text formats that are easier to write, like Markdown.

 .. toctree::
    :caption: Reference Guide